 Seems to cut through strong winds better than other types of balls.
-Creates a high level of ball speed off the club face.
+Creates a high level of ball speed off the clubface.
 Delivers plenty of distance off the tee or out of the fairway, as the ball stays on track with a true ball flight.

-Pricey.
 Not as useful for players who tend to hit the ball higher in the air.

-These don't have the same control on the green as the Pro VI series and are more suited for beginners or those who don't play regularly.
+May be more suited for beginners or those who don't play regularly.

 From the time it introduced its first golf ball more than eight decades ago, Titleist has been focused on quality.
 The company’s founder famously chose to start manufacturing golf balls after a poorly made ball rolled off-line, costing him a key putt.